DaRealAdalbertBro/Templates/apache2/README.md

 > Pro tip: just replace subdomain and mydomain variable with your sub-domain and domain, you will save a lot of time with rewriting

+## Step 1 - Create an A record in your DNS settings
-### 1.)
-First of all, you need to go to your domain provider's site and add the sub-domain on the list (create an A record - subdomain.mydomain.com - that directs to your web server).
+##### First of all, you need to go to your domain provider's site and add the sub-domain on the list (create an A record - subdomain.mydomain.com - that directs to your web server).

-### 2.)
-Create a directory for your sub-domain on your server:
+## Step 2 - Create a directory for your sub-domain
 ```
 mkdir -p /var/www/subdomain.mydomain.com/html && touch /var/www/subdomain.mydomain.com/html/index.html
 ```

-## 3.)
-Create a config file:
+## Step 3 - Create an Apache2 config file
 ```
 sudo nano /etc/apache2/sites-available/subdomain.mydomain.com.conf
 ```

-## 4.)
-Paste the following code into your config file:
+## Step 4 - Setup sub-domain config file
 ```
 <VirtualHost *:80>
     ServerName subdomain.mydomain.com